corrode/corrode.github.io/content/blog/immutability/index.md

 Rust ensures developers are acutely aware of its implications, especially in concurrent programming where mutable states can introduce complexity.

+Mutability means state: a thing can be in one of many states.
+Immutability means no state: the thing won't change.
+Humans are bad at keeping track of state.
+That's why immutability is a good default: you don't need all that state in the first place.

-While immutability is often touted for its theoretical advantages, its real-world application can be less straightforward.
-Let's explore a concrete example to illustrate how an immutable approach can shape our design decisions.
+The real-world implications of immutability can be less straightforward.
+Let's explore a concrete example to illustrate how an immutable approach can impact our design decisions for the better.

 ## Controlling Mutability